Martin McHugh (Gaelic footballer): Management career

 McHugh wanted to take charge of Donegal after 1992 All-Ireland manager Brian McEniff left the job.
-However, he was prevented from doing so by the Donegal County Board in a snub that would later be echoed in Jim McGuinness's numerous later attempts to get the same job—McGuinness was, however, ultimately successful; after being rejected by the Donegal County Board on several occasions he would go on to be Donegal's most successful manager ever.
-McHugh was hurt by his rejection, saying: "I thought there was another All-Ireland in Donegal and that's why I went for that job.
+However, he was not selected by the Donegal County Board.
+McHugh was reputedly hurt by his rejection, saying: "I thought there was another All-Ireland in Donegal and that's why I went for that job.
 I thought there was another All-Ireland there, and there was a lot of good players coming too.
 But anyway, that's the way it worked out".
 Tony Boyle "selfishly" wanted McHugh to carry on playing.

 McHugh had also received an offer to manage Cavan in 1994, which he took up shortly after being rejected by Donegal.
 He led them to the 1994–95 National Football League Division 3 title.
 In 1997, he helped Cavan win an Ulster Senior Football Championship for the first time in 28 years.
 He resigned in August 1997, citing his wish to put his family life first.

 McHugh has also managed Sligo IT, leading the college to Sigerson Cup success.

 He was managing his club's senior team in 2016.

 He declined the Donegal job in 2008, telling BBC Sport "I don't have the time".

 However, he told the Donegal News in January 2022: "I would still love to manage Donegal.
 I'd love to manage my own county… It would be something I'd like to do.
 There's a bucket list there when you get to my age, and I'd still like to have a crack with Donegal".